apache/iceberg/format/spec.md

 ##### Writing data files

-All columns must be written to data files even if they introduce redundancy with metadata stored in manifest file (e.g. columns with identity partition transforms).
+All columns must be written to data files even if they introduce redundancy with metadata stored in manifest files (e.g. columns with identity partition transforms).
 Writing all columns provides a backup in case of corruption or bugs in the metadata layer.

 ### Schemas and Data Types